List of New Jersey Devils broadcasters: Notes

 On July 21, 2011, Emrick announced that he was leaving the New Jersey Devils to work exclusively for NBC Sports.
 In the beginning of the 2011–12 season, Steve Cangialosi replaced Emrick for play-by-play duties for the Devils.
 Cangialosi later announced on May 17, 2022 that he will step down from play-by-play commentary on Devils broadcasts.
 He is expected to be replaced by Bill Spaulding starting in the 2022-23 season.

 Ken Daneyko currently provides his color commentary on Devils' broadcasts on MSG Plus.
-Prior to this, he shared commentary and analysis between periods of Devils' broadcasts and was a regular starring analyst on MSG's Hockey Night Live! with host Al Trautwig and fellow commentators Ron Duguay, Dave Maloney, Mike Keenan, and Butch Goring, as well as "The Hockey Maven" Stan Fischler.
+Before this, he shared commentary and analysis between periods of Devils' broadcasts and was a regular starring analyst on MSG's Hockey Night Live! with host Al Trautwig and fellow commentators Ron Duguay, Dave Maloney, Mike Keenan, and Butch Goring, as well as "The Hockey Maven" Stan Fischler.